BRMilev22/live-weather-dashboard/README.md

 - React 18 with TypeScript
 - Vite for fast development and building
 - Chart.js & React-Chart.js-2 for data visualization
-- Mapbox GL JS & React-Map-GL for interactive maps
+- Creative CSS with glassmorphism effects, animations, and modern gradients
-- Modern CSS with responsive design
+- Responsive design with floating animations and hover effects

 **Backend:**
 - Node.js with Express